-a) Savings through services that help customers to replace some of their travel.
-These include conferencing services, UCC and remote access, which permit mobile working and the transmission of images, data and sound over long distances.

-- b) Savings through services that enable customers to give up their own data centres and servers and outsource them to highly efficient data centres with a level of server virtualisation. - c) Savings through services that enable customers to control devices or vehicles intelligently via machine-to-machine connections.
+- a) Savings through services that help customers to replace some of their travel.
+These include conferencing services, UCC and remote access, which permit mobile working and the transmission of images, data and sound over long distances. - b) Savings through services that enable customers to give up their own data centres and servers and outsource them to highly efficient data centres with a level of server virtualisation. - c) Savings through services that enable customers to control devices or vehicles intelligently via the Internet of Things (IoT).
 These services help, for example, to optimise logistics systems by improving route selection or to make monitoring of filling levels, such as oil tanks or waste containers, efficient.
 These services reduce the number of transport kilometres travelled by logistics fleets.
 They also make it possible to control heating remotely. - d) Savings through dematerialisation services.
-This refers to customers replacing previously physical items such as CDs, DVDs or magazines with data transmitted via a broadband connection.
+This refers to customers replacing previously physical items with data transmitted via a broadband connection.
 However, dematerialisation also includes reductions in shopping trips due to online ordering and in retail space as physical shops are replaced by virtual ones. - e) Savings through services to extend the useful life of mobile handsets.
-The Swisscom Mobile Aid project recycles used but still functioning mobile handsets for further use in developing countries.
+As part of its circular economy initiative, Swisscom recycles used, but still functioning mobile handsets for further use in developing countries.
 This extends their useful life and gives people in developing countries access to low-cost devices. - f) Savings through services that help to reduce paper consumption.
 These include electronic billing and the electronic trading platform Conextrade, on which companies can handle all their transactions electronically.
 Further paper savings are achieved with the Dynamic Printing service, which significantly reduces paper waste through an intelligent zone concept and features such as follow-me printing (documents are not printed until the user is at the printer).